biohackathon-swat4hcls/2024-hack4-hack8/paper/paper.md

 to further explore enriching the FDP for use in EJP-RD.
 We updated the setup of the repository to have GitHub host the `TTL` files with the proper mime type.
 This required renaming the files from `index.html` to `index.tll`.
 The content of the files was adjusted accordingly to ensure the linked data nature was not broken.
 That is, the IRIs used by the various resources now end with `index.ttl`.
-We note that this leaks some implementation detail.
+We note that this leaks some implementation details.

 For the second, we explored the use of the VoID statistics work in Project, as reported elsewhere in this report.
 We envision integrating the results of such an statistics analysis into the VoID header file for the RDF data and possible integrate some